 Yoga is something that a lot of people do because of the many benefits that it can provide.
-People who have practised yoga for years know that every time they leave a yoga class they feel great.
-There … Read More...
+People who have practised yoga for years and completed their RYT 200 yoga training course know that every … Read More...

 46 Backfields Lane Upton Upon Severn Worcestershire WR8 0JH UK

 I have been making Hurdy Gurdies for over 25 years.
 They are all hand built in my workshop.

 The following list shows some of the range of Hurdy Gurdies available to order.
 Click on the pictures for more views

 The Pajot family built hurdy gurdies in Jenzat, France from 1795-1939.

 This large lute-body hurdy gurdy is the most popular of all the types I make.
 It is based on my own instrument, made by Pajot in 1841.
 This type is most commonly used for folk music, and is loud enough when playing for traditional French dancing. it can be tuned to play in C or G. in the Bourbonnais tuning all the strings are tuned in octaves of D, and this enables it to be played in G or D.

 My “Pajot” hurdy gurdies have the traditional carved head, sympathetic strings, and decoration if required.
 Woods available are sycamore, walnut and mahogany, usually with a spruce soundboard.